-- W Nursing cover: there is at least one nurse on duty 24 hours a day for every day. - Carers: there are 6 carers between 8am and 2pm, four between 2pm and 8pm and two carers with the nurse in charge between 8pm and 8am. - In addition there is Catering, House Keeping, Maintenance and Welfare dedicated employees, supporting the residents, families and visiting professionals with Management, Consultancy, Administration and Training staff to assist.
+- Nursing cover: there is at least one nurse on duty 24 hours a day for every day. - Carers: there are five carers between 8am and 2pm, four between 2pm and 8pm and one carer with the nurse in charge between 8pm and 8am. - There are periodically additional carers between 7am & 8am, 8pm & 10pm depending upon the current assessment of dependency within the home. - In addition there are Catering, House Keeping, Maintenance and Welfare dedicated employees, supporting the residents, families and visiting professionals with Management, Consultancy, Administration and Training staff to assist.